 Scams target everybody by promising big money prizes, huge rewards or easy ways to make cash.

-There are more than 100 000 000 phishing attacks every day.
 This video from the US Office of the Director of National Intelligence explains how to protect yourself from these digital attacks.

 Person in need scam

 Receiving a frantic phone call that involves a person in need can cause panic and confusion.
 Create a "red flag" by making sure family members can recognise these scams.

 From Consumer Affairs Victoria, Stevie the reformed scammer shows you how some popular scams work.